This page describes the Identity and Access Management (IAM) roles and permissions needed for running Connectivity Tests.

 Permissions for VPC Network Peering, Cloud VPN, and Cloud Interconnect

-If you have access to only one network in a VPC Network Peering connection, the test results show that the packet was sent to a VPC Network Peering network.
+If you have one of these roles for the network that contains the source endpoint, but not the network that contains the destination, the analysis shows a partial result.
+That is, the analysis shows that the packet was sent to a VPC Network Peering network.
 However, Connectivity Tests can't provide any additional information for that network.

 - Manage access control for Connectivity Tests